FumaLab/FumaLab.github.io/_posts/2025-05-28-2025 FumaLab Retreat.md

 layout: post
 group: news
 ---
-The FubaLab retreat in the sunny Alentejo,never disappoints.
+The FubaLab retreat in the sunny Alentejo never disappoints!
 With special guests
 <a href="https://giometto.cee.cornell.edu/" target="_blank">Andrea Giometto</a> from Cornell University,
 <a href="https://murraylab.fas.harvard.edu/" target="_blank">Andrew Murray</a> from Harvard University.
 <br>